Anenin41/Rainfall-Runoff-Project/utils/README.md

 - `-h` shows the help message.

 # Librarian.sh
 This bash script automatically mounts or dismounts a private[^1] samba share drive.
 It also checks if the drive is mounted (or not mounted) before performing each operation, and returns back an appropriate message.
 This script is destined to be used **globally**.
+Because it contains privileged information, it is not uploaded on this public repository.

 ## Usage
 ```bash